 During the fourth quarter of fiscal 2013, the Company paid a special cash dividend of \$1.20 per share of the Company's common stock, totaling approximately \$102 million, and a regular quarterly cash dividend of \$0.20 per share.
-For the years ended February 1, 2014, February 2, 2013 and January 28, 2012, the Company paid dividends of \$68.2 million, \$172.8 million and \$74.4 million, respectively.
+For the years ended January 31, 2015, February 1, 2014 and February 2, 2013, the Company paid dividends of \$77.0 million, \$68.2 million and \$172.8 million, respectively.

-On March 19, 2014, the Company announced a 12.5% increase in its quarterly cash dividend for the first quarter of fiscal 2015, to \$0.225 per share.
-The cash dividend will be paid on April 18, 2014 to shareholders of record as of the close of business on April 2, 2014.
+On March 18, 2015, the Company announced a regular quarterly cash dividend of \$0.225 per share on the Company's common stock.
+The cash dividend will be paid on April 17, 2015 to shareholders of record as of the close of business on April 1, 2015.

-The payment of cash dividends in the future will be at the discretion of our Board of Directors and will be based upon a number of business, legal and other considerations, including our cash flow from operations, capital expenditures, debt service requirements, cash paid for income taxes, earnings, share repurchases, economic conditions and liquidity.
+The payment of cash dividends in the future will be at the discretion of our Board of Directors and will be based upon a number of business, legal and other considerations, including our cash flow from operations, capital expenditures, debt service and covenant requirements, cash paid for income taxes, earnings, share repurchases, economic conditions and liquidity.